Taming the Unicorn

 Only God can tame the unicorn that rips and snorts and kicks within our flesh.
 He speaks of it in Job 39:9–12.
 "Will the unicorn be willing to serve you, or abide by your crib?"
 God reveals His great, tender love for children in this verse.
-The harmony between the Old and the New Testaments again becomes apparent when we recall that the Anointed Lord Yehoshua was nestled in a manger after He was born.
-The manger became symbolic of a baby's bed in the Christian culture, and 2000 years later, babies' beds are still called "cribs".
+The harmony between the Old and the New Testaments again becomes apparent when we recall that the Anointed Lord Yeshua was nestled in a manger after He was born.
+The manger became symbolic of a baby's bed in the Christian culture, and 2000 years later, babies' beds are still called "cribs."
 In choosing this type of bed for His Son after He was born in the flesh, God reveals the compassion in His heart for little children whose security is threatened by Lust.

 In Job 39:9, God is saying it is impossible for people to tame their lust, but there is hope for us; He can tame it.
 Whether people know God or not, it is due to the grace of God when we find ourselves able to be sensible and restrain our enjoyment of sexual pleasure within the boundaries of marriage.
 In fact, the grace of God is at work even when people engage in sex outside of marriage, restricting their perversion, keeping them from getting more carried away and causing greater harm.
 However, unless people continue to flow with God's grace towards increasing maturity, they eventually fall away from goodness and sink down into a cesspool of sin.

 In the case of single parents; children find peace and rest when their parent does not allow their sexual drive to push them into choosing a mate who would be detrimental to their children's emotional or physical safety, or gallop about looking for cheap thrills.
-God can help people to love their children so much that they will sacrifice their corrupt fantasies for the sake of their children's current well–being and their future.
+God can help people love their children so much that they will sacrifice their corrupt fantasies for the sake of their children's current well–being and their future.
 In this way, God tames their lust so they don't abandon their babies to chase the unicorn.

 How can the unicorn be made to serve?
 By channelling the energy of our sexual drive into constructive avenues when a God–approved release is not available.
 For the unmarried, this energy can be diverted into attending upon the Lord without distraction.